zzalscv2/FFEA/docs/2-UserManual/0-RunnerManual.md

 =========================

-The FFEA runner is the program that will compute a FFEA trajectory given an initial system under a set of conditions, all contained in the ` FFEA Input File `.
-The program is meant to run from the command line
+The FFEA runner is the program that will compute a FFEA trajectory given an initial system under a set of conditions, as described in the ` FFEA Input File `.
+The program is compiled in two flavours: ` ffea ` and ` ffea_mb ` and is meant to run from the command line typing:
- typing:

       ffea <myInputFile.ffea>

+Both ` ffea ` and ` ffea_mb ` are parallel programs using OpenMP.
+The
+ former, ` ffea ` uses all the threads within every blob, while the later, ` ffea_mb ` assigns one (or more) blobs to every thread.
+Ideally, ` ffea ` is to be used in systems where there is a single enormous blob (in terms of number of nodes), while ` ffea_mb ` performs much better in a system with many blobs.

 A number of optional arguments are available: